ftrackhq/ftrack-connect-maya-publish/doc/installation.rst

 =====

 #.
 Start ftrack Connect (close and start if already running).
 #.
-Start Maya on a task.
+Start Maya for a task using ftrack connect or the ftrack web UI.
 #.
 Open menu `ftrack new` and choose one of the publish actions.